baratgabor/Unity3D-PerlinCameraShake/README.md

 ![Editor customization options of the Perlin Camera Shake component](https://github.com/baratgabor/PerlinCameraShake/blob/master/PerlinCameraShake_editor.png)

-## Note
+## Bugs

-If you happen to find any bugs, let me know, and I'll fix them.
+Hopefully none.
+If you happen to find any, let me know, and I'll fix them.